Finite-time scaling for epidemic processes with power-law superspreading events: Abstract

 \section{Abstract}

-Epidemics unfold by means of a spreading process from each infected individual to a random number of secondary cases. {It has been claimed that the so-called superspreading events in COVID-19 are governed by a power-law tailed distribution of secondary cases, with no finite variance.} Using a continuous-time branching process, we show that for such power-law superspreading the survival probability of an outbreak as a function of time and the basic reproductive number fulfills a ``finite-time scaling'' law (analogous to finite-size scaling) with universal-like characteristics only dependent on the power-law exponent. {This clearly shows how the phase transition separating a subcritical and a supercritical phase emerges in the infinite-time limit (analogous to the thermodynamic limit).} {We quantify the counterintuitive hazards infinite-variance superspreading poses and conclude that superspreading only leads to new phenomenology in the infinite-variance case.}
+Epidemics unfold by means of a spreading process from each infected individual to a variable number of secondary cases. {It has been claimed that the so-called superspreading events in COVID-19 are governed by a power-law-tailed distribution of secondary cases, with no finite variance.} Using a continuous-time branching process, we demonstrate that for such power-law-tailed superspreading the survival probability of an outbreak as a function of both time and the basic reproductive number fulfills a ``finite-time scaling'' law (analogous to finite-size scaling) with universal-like characteristics only dependent on the power-law exponent. {This clearly shows how the phase transition separating a subcritical and a supercritical phase emerges in the infinite-time limit (analogous to the thermodynamic limit).} {We also quantify the counterintuitive hazards this superspreading poses.
+When the expected number of infected individuals is computed removing extinct outbreaks, we find a constant value in the subcritical phase and a superlinear power-law growth in the critical phase. }